OCA/server-tools/pdf_compression/README.rst

 * prepress 1MB -> 820KB  no quality loss notice
 * default 1MB -> 680KB  little quality loss notice (some jpg artefacts in pictures but way better then screen)

-# PDF/A conversion:
+#.
+PDF/A conversion:

 `Info wiki page <https://en.wikipedia.org/wiki/PDF/A>`_

-PDFs will converted to:
+PDFs will be converted to:

 * PDF/A-1b
 * PDF/A-2b